-If you want a card that offers extra points at US supermarkets, without an annual fee, the Amex EveryDay® Credit Card is a great choice.
-You get 2x points at US supermarkets on up to $6,000 per year in purchases (then 1x), and 1 point for other purchases.
+If you want a card that offers extra points at US supermarkets, without an annual fee, the Amex EveryDay® Credit Card from American Express is a great choice.
+You earn 2x points at US supermarkets on up to $6,000 per year in purchases (then 1x), and 1 point for other purchases.
 Plus, make 20 or more purchases with your card in a billing period and get 20% extra points on those purchases less returns and credits — a useful feature when you find yourself making quick runs for various errands (diapers, wipes, formula, binky).
 New applicants also get a 0% introductory APR on purchases and balance transfers for 12 months, which then becomes a 13.24%-23.24% variable APR.
-You also earn 10,000 Membership Reward® points after you use your new Card to make $1,000 in purchases within the first 3 months.
+You also earn 10,000 Membership Reward® points after you use your new Card to make $1,000 in purchases within your first 3 months.
 Redeem your rewards for travel, gift cards, merchandise, or statement credits.
 Rack up the points and use them to plan a vacation when your little one is eighteen months or so.
 There is no annual fee.
 Terms and conditions apply.